kirokuan/Siamese-Cbow-py3/README.md

     [(u'controlling', 0.97573024), (u'inspections', 0.97478831), (u'checks', 0.97122586), (u'surveillance', 0.96790159), (u'oversight', 0.96275693), (u'supervision', 0.95519221), (u'supervises', 0.95428753), (u'supervise', 0.95306516), (u'monitoring', 0.95126694), (u'monitors', 0.9501)]
     >>> oWE_PPDB_epoch_5.most_similar('love')
     [(u'loves', 0.92758971), (u'likes', 0.9195503), (u'apologize', 0.91565502), (u'adore', 0.89775938), (u'apologise', 0.89251494), (u'oh', 0.89192468), (u'ah', 0.88041437), (u'aw', 0.87821764), (u'dear', 0.8773343), (u'wow', 0.87290406)]

+##### Preprocessing PPDB data

+To construct a vocabulary file to be used by Siamese CBOW, go to the Siamese CBOW install directory, and say:

+    $ ./ppdbUtils/makeVocab.sh /path/to/PPDB/xl/ppdb-1.0-xl-phrasal > path/to/ppdbVocabFile.txt

+Note that this may take a while.

 #### INEX